MuriloAdosSantos/ActivitiesofPW/README.md

 # Hello Word
-this is my repository of web standards related activities. college senac df
+this is my repository of web standards related activities.
+College senac df